frasersab/BubblePop/readme.md

 ## Polishing
 This game is not polished.
 It would be great to have the size of the game adapt to screen size, have a 'how to play' built in and all the features you are used to.
 But all this takes time and it's just a bit of fun!
 If you would like to implement these features be my guest, I'll accept working pull requests :)

+Also if you do go snooping through the code..
+I eventually stopped caring about the beauty and elegance.
+I just wanted things working!
+Open source is stressfull times.
+Once again open to pull requests!

 ## Why?
 I wanted to use the P5 javascript library.
 It is a fantastic library that makes drawing and animating considerably easier (if only I knew this when I did my connect four game!).
 I started this as 'Bubble Pop' but then this pandemic hit and I saw the oportunity to make it more relevant!